 Little League® International mourns the passing of Thomas “Tim” Waclawski, who volunteered 48 years as an usher at the Little League Baseball World Series in Williamsport, Pa.
 He was 84.

-Mr. Waclawski, a native of Naticoke, Pa., spent the majority of his life in Loyalsock Township, Pa., where he worked for the local health system, retiring as Supervisor of Maintenance for the Williamsport Hospital.
+Mr. Waclawski, a native of Naticoke, Pa., spent the majority of his life in Williamsport, Pa., where he worked for the local health system, retiring as Supervisor of Maintenance for the Williamsport Hospital.

 “Tim was a valued Little League Baseball® World Series volunteer for nearly 50 years,” said Stephen D. Keener, Little League President and CEO.
 “He had a warm and welcoming demeanor, and always wore a broad smile.
 You could tell he enjoyed sharing the World Series experience with visitors attending games at Howard J. Lamade Stadium.
 We will miss him dearly.”

 Active in Little League District 12 for many years, Mr. Waclawski also enjoyed gardening, fishing and golfing; was member of the St. Boniface Catholic Church, and a life member of the Gesang Verin Harmonia Club.

 Survived by his wife of 60 years, Charlotte; brother, Tony; sisters, Maryann and Barbara; sons, Michael, Thomas, Joseph, and Steven; and seven grandchildren, Mr. Waclawski was predeceased by his parents, Joseph and Victoria; and his brother, John.